Baseball practice officially begins this Friday (Jan. 25) and Step Up to the Plate Dinner is Jan. 31

 Director of Baseball Operations • Coastal Carolina `01 • 7th Season at CCU

-Chris Carter is in his sixth year as the Director of Baseball Operations at Coastal Carolina.
+Chris Carter is in his seventh year as the Director of Baseball Operations at Coastal Carolina.
 His duties include handling all the team travel, serving as the liaison to the athletics department administration and organizing the day-to-day operations of the baseball program.

 Carter started his professional career in 2002 with the Kalamazoo Kings of the Frontier League.
 He made both the Frontier League All-Star Team and the end of the year All-League Team in the 2003 season.
 Carter then was signed by the Baltimore Orioles and played for both the Delmarva Shorebirds and the Frederick Keys in 2003-04.
 Carter then played for the Washington Wildthings of the Frontier League in 2005-06, where he was named to the All-Frontier League team his second season with the club.
 He went into coaching in 2008 as he was the hitting coach for the Wildthings.